John Kavanagh (actor): Education

-Kavanagh attended the Brendan Smyth Academy since he was 19 and then trained at the Abbey Theatre.
-In 1967, he joined the company and stayed with them for 10 years before becoming freelancer.
+Kavanagh attended the Brendan Smyth Academy from the age of 19 and then trained at the Abbey Theatre.
+In 1967, he joined the Abbey company and stayed with them for 10 years before becoming a freelancer.

 Career

 Kavanagh began his career with the Irish comedy Paddy (1970), where he played the small role of Willie Egan.
-That same year, he played another small role in the World War II film The McKenzie Break (1970), about a P.O.W. camp in Scotland whose prisoners are preparing an escape.
+That same year, he played another small role in the World War II film The McKenzie Break (1970), about a POW camp in Scotland whose prisoners are preparing an escape.
 A singer as well as an actor, Kavanagh played the lead in the Irish stage production of Jacques Brel Is Alive and Well and Living in Paris in the 1970s (alongside his sister Anne Bushnell).
 He also starred in the subsequent television production, which aired in December 1978.

 The next twelve years brought Kavanagh no new films, though he continued to act on stage.
 Finally, he decided to return to screen acting with the theatrical film The Ballroom of Romance (1982), which put him in a romance with actress Brenda Fricker.
 The film was followed up with the small film Attracta (1983), and the made-for-television movie The Country Girls (1984), starring Sam Neill.

 Kavanagh's next theatrical film was one of the most famous films of his career: the Irish film Cal (1984), starring Helen Mirren and John Lynch.
-The film was about a young member of the IRA (Lynch) who is seeking to get out of the organisation.
-He meets the widow of one of the IRA's victims (Mirren) and they begin a love affair.
+Kavanagh played Skeffington, Cal's superior in the IRA.

 Moving on from this film, Kavanagh acted in a number of films and television series.
 He participated in the thriller The Fantasist (1986), the crime drama Bellman and True (1987), the action film Joyriders (1988), and the independent film 4 Play: In the Border Country (1991), among others.